enkhalifapro/go-fast/README.md

 # Go-Fast

- starter template for people who want start creating we app by using golang
+ starter template for people who want to start creating web apps by using golang

  with fully testable code arechitecture